Connect with us

 Legal Issues

-Over the years, Mayweather has been questioned several times about potential financial problems, but two instances need to be mentioned.
+Over the years, Mayweather has been questioned several times about potential financial problems, but two instances stand out.

-The first one was in March of 2017 when the IRS revealed that he owed more than $22 million in unpaid taxes.
-Floyd responded to them, saying he didn’t have enough liquid cash to cover the debt.
-A few months later, his attorney filled out the necessary paperwork stating that all the money Floyd owned would be paid back shortly from the earnings that he was set to receive from his probably most anticipated fight against Conor McGregor.
+The first was in March 2017, when the IRS revealed he owed more than $22 million in unpaid taxes.
+Floyd responded, saying he didn’t have enough liquid cash to cover the debt.
+A few months later, his attorney completed the necessary paperwork, stating that all the money Floyd owed would be repaid shortly from the earnings he was set to receive from his most anticipated fight against Conor McGregor.
 However, the IRS requested that the debt be paid off immediately.

 The second situation involved Floyd Mayweather’s old friend, 50 Cent, who took to social media to reveal that Mayweather was actually broke and that it wouldn’t be long before he returned to the boxing ring to earn more money.
 The former professional boxer quickly put an end to those allegations.